CyberSecurity AD

 Function:

-Goal: creating a technically reproducible basis without substantive interpretation.
+Goal: a reproducible intel base without premature interpretation.

 2